 Tom Abbott joined GOLF Channel in 2005.
-The England native currently serves as a tower announcer and play-by-play host for the network’s LPGA Tour live tournament coverage, along with select PGA TOUR events.
+The England native currently serves as a hole announcer and play-by-play host for the network’s LPGA Tour tournament coverage, along with select PGA TOUR events.

 Abbott was born and raised in London, England, and has been an avid golfer since his early teenage years, moving to the United States to attend Mercer University in Macon, Ga., on a golf scholarship.
 While in college, he caught the broadcasting bug and worked for WPGA-TV (Macon) and CBS-46 in Atlanta.
 Before coming to GOLF Channel, Abbott was the sports director for WCAV-TV in Charlottesville, Va.